Return to Main Page

 Nicholas Lancret was another painter whose work was loved by compact artists so we see reproductions of other works by Lancret like…

-Mademoiselle Camargo Dancing (1730)… Marie-Anne de Camargo Cupis, known as La Camargo was a famous Belgian dancer of the 18th century…
+Mademoiselle Camargo Dancing (1730) marked 800, 240 in lozenge … Marie-Anne de Camargo Cupis, known as La Camargo was a famous Belgian dancer of the 18th century…

-Innocence (1743)…Note that the lady is holding a tiny bird tethered by a string.
+Innocence (1743) marked 800 …Note that the lady is holding a tiny bird tethered by a string.
 In some compact versions of this picture, if the copyist does not have room for the tethered bird, he sometimes substitutes a bouquet of flowers.

-The Music Lesson (1743) on a fine Austrian compact and an Evans Mayfair vanity bag…
+The Music Lesson (1743) on a fine Austrian compact, on an Evans Mayfair vanity bag and on a fine Italian compact marked 800 w/swan and 220 in lozenge

-Moonlight in Venice by Thomas Moran, American Romantic (1898).
+Moonlight in Venice by Thomas Moran, American Romantic (1898) on a fine British compact.
 Moran was an American who painted this view of Venice many times at different seasons and times of day.
 This version was taken by the compact painter and compressed to fit this very small compact.
 The bell tower (campanile) in St. Mark's Square to the right has been moved to the left to appear much closer to Santa Maria della Salute than it actually is.
 As a result, the moon has been moved to a higher spot on the compact than it is in Moran's painting.

 ...............................

-Two Boys Eating a Tart by Barolomé Esteban Murillo, Spanish Baroque (1660).
+Two Boys Eating a Tart by Barolomé Esteban Murillo, Spanish Baroque (1660) marked 800, 190 in lozenge.
 Bartolomé Esteban Murillo was a Spanish painter, one of the most important figures in Baroque painting in Spain.
 Although he is best known for his religious works, Murillo also produced a considerable number of paintings of contemporary women and children.
 These lively, realist portraits of flower girls, street urchins, and beggars constitute an extensive and appealing record of the everyday life of his times.

 Also by Murillo, Grape and Melon Eaters (1645)…